 Class 101 Founder Discusses Rising Need for Our College Planning Services

 For thousands of students starting their senior year of high school, what should be a happy time can be extremely stressful.
-The introduction of the Coalition Application as an alternative to the long-established Common App adds another step to the lengthy college application process, says Class 101 Founder and CEO Tom Pabin.
+The introduction of the Coalition Application as an alternative to the long-established Common App adds another step to the lengthy college application process, says Class 101 Founder Tom Pabin.
 Class 101 college planning franchisees stay on top of college application trends, filling a gap where the high school guidance counseling office falls short.

 Class 101 franchisees work with young people one-on-one, helping them stay on top of the often overwhelming number of college admissions deadlines.
 The typical public high school guidance counselor is overworked, and can only allocate less than 45 minutes total with a student during their entire high school career.
 Parents and students must pick up the slack, but don’t always have the time or resources that our trained professional franchisees have.
 Our results are impressive with the majority of Class 101 students qualifying for more scholarships and grant money than their peers.
 We also offer a low initial investment fee ranging from $40,400 to $57,600 with the potential to generate high levels of income by the end of year one, as well as the opportunity to positively impact students’ lives.